labex-labs/open-source-labs/flask/flask-tutorial/lab-blueprints-and-views/step4.md

-# Create the Login View
+# Implement Login View

-The login view will handle requests to the `/auth/login` URL.
-It will display a login form and handle the submission of the form.
+Next, we will implement the login view in `flaskr/auth.py`.
+This view will handle user login functionality.

 ```python
 # flaskr/auth.py